Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

-The conclusion of ``{not even generically identifiable or locally identifiable}'' in Proposition \ref{prop-nece} has quite severe consequences in parameter interpretation or estimation.
+Since local or generic identifiability are weaker notions than strict identifiability, the conclusion of ``{not even generically or locally identifiable}'' in Proposition \ref{prop-nece} also implies the failure of strict identifiability.
+Such a conclusion has quite severe consequences in parameter interpretation or estimation.
 There will be one-dimensional continuum of each of $\theta^{(j)}_{c\mid 0}$ and $\theta^{(j)}_{c\mid 1}$ for $c\in[d]$, and $\nu_{\aaa}$ for $\aaa\in\{0,1\}^K$, that lead to the same probability mass function of the response vector $\bo y$.
 As revealed in part (b) of Proposition \ref{prop-nece}, the parameter space will have ``flat regions'' where identifiability is no hope, hence any statistical analysis in this scenario will be meaningless.